 | Bug fix time | Hours, by our team | Days–weeks, on your dime |

-| Flexibility for special needs | High (your own VDS) | Very high |
+| Flexibility for special needs | High (your own VDS) | High, but at an enormous cost in time |

 | Support | Human team | Stack Overflow |